CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 DEN series.
 In DN the letters form a wave.
 The end of one letter and the beginning of the next share a line.
 In DEN, the combination begins and ends on the same line.
 In DEEN, there is actually a line This is what most beginning writers think DEN should look like.
 I cannot find anywhere this is stated clearly, but it is consistent across all 4 books.
 (Cricket)

-DD, DT and TD can be written as a double-wide D. See Word Parts.
+DD, DT and TD can be written as a double-wide D. See Abbreviating Principles.

-DV can be written as a double-wide V. See Word Parts.
+DV can be written as a double-wide V. See Abbreviating Principles.

 ## E